Scaling Laws for Cross-Encoder Reranking: Background

-\paragraph{Reranking Objectives and the Missing Scaling Picture.} Rerankers typically evaluate a small set of retrieved candidates using richer interaction models (often cross-encoders), and are trained using diverse learning-to-rank objectives.
-Classical learning-to-rank formulations distinguish \emph{pointwise}, \emph{pairwise}, and \emph{listwise} paradigms~\cite{liu2009learning}, with representative approaches such as RankNet~\cite{burges2005learning}, RankSVM~\cite{joachims2002optimizing}, and ListNet~\cite{cao2007learning}.
-Neural reranking has since evolved substantially with pretrained language models and cross-encoder architectures~\cite{nogueira2019passage, ni2021large, macavaney2021sledge}, and many works study efficiency techniques such as distillation and architectural approximations to reduce inference cost~\cite{hofstatter2021, nogueira2020}.
-Despite these advances, we lack a principled understanding of whether reranker \emph{ranking quality} scales predictably with model size and training exposure, and whether scaling behavior depends on the underlying objective (pointwise/pairwise/listwise).
+\paragraph{Reranking Objectives and the Missing Scaling Picture.} Rerankers score a small candidate set with richer interaction models, often cross-encoders, and are trained with pointwise, pairwise, or listwise objectives~\cite{liu2009learning,burges2005learning,joachims2002optimizing,cao2007learning,nogueira2019passage, ni2021large, macavaney2021sledge}.
+Despite extensive work on reranker design and efficiency~\cite{hofstatter2021, nogueira2020}, we still lack a principled account of how reranking quality scales with model size and training exposure.
+We address that gap by forecasting downstream NDCG@10 from smaller-scale runs, with contrastive entropy as a secondary diagnostic.

-Our paper targets this gap: we study scaling laws \emph{for rerankers}, where the evaluation target is a downstream top-$k$ ranking metric (NDCG@10) and the decision set is conditioned on a first-stage retriever.
-We ask whether we can forecast large-model reranking performance from smaller-scale training runs, along model, data-exposure, and joint scaling axes, and whether the fitted trends differ across learning-to-rank paradigms.
-Because discontinuous ranking metrics can yield noisier curves, we also analyze contrastive entropy as a secondary continuous diagnostic (similar in spirit to proxy losses used in prior scaling work), while keeping NDCG@10 as the primary forecasting target.